carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``retainedTypes:``, ``subprograms:``, ``globals:``, ``imports:`` and ``macros:`` fields are tuples containing the debug info to be emitted along with the compile unit, regardless of code optimizations (some nodes are only emitted if there are references to them from instructions).
+The ``debugInfoForProfiling:`` field is a boolean indicating whether or not line-table discriminators are updated to provide more-accurate debug info for profiling results.

 .. code-block:: text